DigitaleDeltaOrg/C-API/README.md

 In the world of measurements many standards and software-specific interfaces exist, suited for specific circumstances.

-To name a few in the water-world:
+To name a few in the water domain-world:

 * [DD-API](https://github.com/DigitaleDeltaOrg/dd-api) for time series-based measurements
 * [DD-ECO-API](https://github.com/DigitaleDeltaOrg/dd-eco-api) for observation-based measurements